zhukangfeng/shadowsocks-py-mu/README.md

 5. copy `config_example.py` to `config.py` and edit it following the notes inside (but DO NOT delete the example file).
 You do not need to edit the API section.
 6. TestRun `cd shadowsocks && python servers.py` (not server.py)

-Install instruction for MU API user
+Install Instructions for MU API User
 -----------------------------------
 1. install a panel which supports MU API (the known one is [SS-Panel V3](https://github.com/orvice/ss-panel))
 2. copy `config_example.py` to `config.py` and edit it following the notes inside (but DO NOT delete the example file).
 You do not need to edit the MySQL Database section.